 Our Articles of Association provide that each of our directors may receive a sitting fee not exceeding the maximum limits prescribed under the provisions of the Indian Companies Act, 2013.
-Accordingly, our Directors, other than the Chairman and Managing Director and Executive Director, have been receiving ₹ 20,000 for each committee meeting and ₹ 50,000 for each Board meeting attended by them.
+Accordingly, our Directors, other than the Chairman and Managing Director and Executive Director, have been receiving $\gtrless$ 20,000 for each committee meeting and $\gtrless$ 50,000 for each Board meeting attended by them.

 Mr Raju Vegesna, who is our CEO, Chairman and Managing Director, does not receive any compensation for his service on our Board of Directors.
 Similarly, Mr Ananda Raju Vegesna, who is employed as our Executive Director, also does not receive any compensation for his service on our Board of Directors.
 Directors are reimbursed for travel and out-of-pocket expenses in connection with their attendance at Board and Committee meetings.
-T. H. Chowdary, a Director of our Company, has been receiving ₹ 20,000 per month effective February 1, 2004 for the technical services rendered by him to us, after obtaining requisite regulatory approval.
+T. H. Chowdary, a Director of our Company, has been receiving ₹ 20,000 per month till January 2018, and the same has been revised to ₹ 25,000 per month with effect from February 1, 2018 for the technical services rendered by him, after obtaining requisite approval.